-Dual coding is the process of combining verbal or written materials with visual materials Visual links such us a timeline, a diagram, a graph or a picture help to deepen understanding.
-The reference to visuals supporting learning is not a reference to people learning better because they are visual leaners.
-Individuals learn better when they have two different ways of processing information - and working memory, despite its limitations, does not struggle with this.
-The use of visuals is an effective teaching and learning strategy.
+Dual coding is the process of combining verbal or written materials with visual materials, so that they can be more easily encoded and recalled by the brain.
+Visual links such us a timeline, a diagram, a graph or a picture help to deepen understanding.
+The reference to visuals supporting learning is not a reference to people learning better because they are 'visual leaners' (the theory of "learning styles" has been disproved as unreliable).

+What has been proven is that individuals learn better when they have two different ways of processing information - and working memory, despite its limitations, does not struggle with this.
+The use of visuals is therefore an effective teaching and learning strategy.